-$\Delta \tilde{z}$ represents the average change in skill (z) per time step-i.e., the rate of cultural evolution of skill z.
-If $\Delta \bar{z}$ is positive, then adaptive evolution is taking place-e.g., people are becoming better bone tool makers.
-If $\Delta \bar{z}$ is zero, the population is in equilibrium.
-If $\Delta \bar{z}$ is negative, then the population is losing skill (e.g., the bone tools are getting cruder).
+As before, we begin with N individuals indexed by i.
+Each individual i has a z-value (z_i).
+This value measures the individual's skill, as described above. $\Delta \overline{z}$ represents the average change in skill (z) per time step-i.e., the rate of cultural evolution of skill z.
+If $\Delta \overline{z}$ is positive, then adaptive evolution is taking place-e.g., people are becoming better bone tool makers.
+If $\Delta \overline{z}$ is zero, the population is in equilibrium.
+If $\Delta \overline{z}$ is negative, then the population is losing skill (e.g., the bone tools are getting cruder).
 Also, associated with each individual is an f value. f_i gives the relative degree to which other individuals focus their social learning attention on i.
 If individuals tend to pay attention to particularly skilled individuals, f and z will be positively correlated.
-Said another way, f gives the relative likelihood that an individual with a particular z-value will be selected as a cultural model.
-Cov(f, z) is the covariation between f_i and z_i , and gives the effect of selective cultural forces on $\Delta \bar{z}$.
+Said another way, f gives the relative likelihood that an individual with a particular z value will be selected as a cultural model.
+Cov(f, z) is the covariation between f_i and z_p and gives the effect of selective cultural forces on $\Delta \overline{z}$.
 To simplify matters here, I will assume that all individuals successfully identify and attempt to copy the person with the highest value of z.6 Note that our pool of N individuals could represent the same individuals (e.g., the same bone tool makers) from one season to the next, or it could represent different generations or age cohorts in a society.
-For thinking about the longterm cultural evolution in Tasmania, the latter is most relevant.
+For thinking about the long-term cultural evolution in Tasmania, the latter is most relevant.

 To capture the idea that inferential processes are incomplete, I assume that the inferential processes that underpin social learning are inaccurate in two ways: first, they are noisy, so that copiers never accurately replicate the z value of their model; and second, they are biased so that the behaviors acquired by copiers are, on average, less skilled than that of their model.
-More formally, as illustrated in Figure 1, individuals who attempt to copy a model with z-value, z_i , end up with a z-value drawn from a Gumbel probability distribution with mode $z_i - \alpha$ and dispersion β .
+More formally, as illustrated in Figure 1, individuals who attempt to copy a model with z-value, z{ρ} end up with a z-value drawn from a Gumbel probability distribution7 with mode $z_i - \alpha$ and dispersion β .
 Typically, copiers acquire skills that are worse than their model's z-values by an amount α , but occasionally-through lucky guesses or errors-some individuals acquire z-values (skills) that are superior to their chosen model.
 The probability of that occurring for an individual is the area under the distribution to the right of the dashed line (the model's z-value).
-It's also worth noting that the probability of an exact copy is zero-there is no "replication" in this model (cumulative cultural evolution does not require "replicators": Henrich and Boyd [2002]).
+It's also worth noting that the probability of an exact copy is zero-there is no "replication" in this model (cumulative cultural evolution does not require "replicators": Henrich and Boyd (2002)).

 For analytical purposes, it is important to remember that α and β arise from an interplay between the "things being learned" and human cognitive processes.
-If something is easy to imitate and people vary little in the inferences they make during the imitation process, then both α and β will be small-for perfect replication α and $\beta=0$.
+If something is easy to imitate and people vary little in the inferences they make during the imitation process, then both α and β will be small-for perfect replication α and $\beta = 0$.
 If something is hard to imitate, but people tend to make the same kinds of mistakes, then α will be large, and β small.
 If something is difficult to accurately imitate, and people make wildly different inferences/mistakes, then α and β will both be large.
 If people generally make fairly accurate inferences in learning something, but sometimes diverge wildly in their efforts, α will be small and β large.